Emzime/PowershellForMadmax/README.md

 # Update
-07/07/2021 - Update for the creation of plots compatible with the new pool protocol
+07/07/2021 - Update for the creation of compatible plots new pool protocol

 # What it does